GitHubWhite22/lee-white-capstone/README.md

 ![screenshot of Raven Stone Knits Landing Page](./public/assets/images/images/landing-page.png) -a heading under the title 'GALLERY' gives a one sentence description of the items pictured below.
--underneath the Gallery description is a 'Go To Cart' button, which is a clickable link that will allow visitors to navigate to the cart page, where they will be able to review their selected items.
+-underneath the Gallery description is a 'Go To Cart' button, which is a clickable link that will allow visitors to navigate to the Cart Page, where they will be able to review their selected items.
 -a GALLERY of photos of finished examples of the hand knit item patterns; the title of each item will be listed, along with the skill level needed to complete the project and the price of the pattern.
 -Two clickable buttons are underneath each item:
 -one button called 'View Item' allows visitors to navigate to the Single Item Page where they will be able to take a deeper look at the item to decide if they wish to purchase it.